 7. Nerudova Street:

-About Nerudova Lane: This the part of our Little Quarter walking tour where you start to make progress up Castle Hill with a steady incline.
-The climb is not too strenuous, and Nerudova Lane is lined with cool cool buildings with Medieval names like House At Two Suns.
+About Nerudova Street: This the part of our Little Quarter walking tour where you start to make progress up Castle Hill with a steady incline.
+The climb is not too strenuous, and Nerudova Lane is lined with cool buildings with Medieval names like House At Two Suns.
 In the Middle Ages not name people could read or write so symbols were used on homes and businesses instead of numbers.
 Back then the end of the lane was home to the mighty Strahov Gate protecting the ascent up the Prague Castle and known as Strahov Road.
-Today’s name comes from the journalist Jan Neruda who wrote poems and short stories about Prague while living on the street in the mid 1800’s, but most of the homes have retained their funny names.
+Today’s name comes from the journalist Jan Neruda who wrote poems and short stories about Prague while living on the street in the mid-1800s, but most of the homes have retained their funny names.

 Our favorite of the famous homes is called At the Three Violins (#12) where 3 famous fiddle making families lived.
 The home still has 3 violins above the door and legend has it that skeletons come out to play them during full moons.
 Others that we love are At the Golden Lion (#32) which houses a pharmacy museum, At the Red Lion (#41) which was home of famous painter Petr Brandl, At Three Black Eagles (#44) where Neruda lived, and At the Two Suns (#47) which has the best relief.
 You’ll have fun checking out the signs above each door as a mini scavenger hunt.
-In addition to the ones we mentioned, see if you can fine the Red Lamb, Golden Horseshoe, White Swan, Golden Cup, Medusa, Gold Key, or Green Lobster as you walk up Nerudova Street.
+In addition to the ones we mentioned, see if you can find the Red Lamb, Golden Horseshoe, White Swan, Golden Cup, Medusa, Gold Key, or Green Lobster as you walk up Nerudova Street.
 That may sound like a lot of symbols to hunt for, but there are many more as almost every house has one.

 8. Alchemist Museum & Pub: